Term limit: Asia

 Between 1982 and 2018, the Constitution of China stipulated that the president, vice president, premier and vice premiers could not serve more than two consecutive terms, though there was no term limit for the General Secretary of the Chinese Communist Party, who usually represented the paramount leader of China.
 In March 2018, the National People's Congress passed a constitutional amendment which abolished the term limits for the president and vice president, as well as enhancing the central role of the Chinese Communist Party (CCP), allowing CCP General Secretary Xi Jinping to continue as paramount leader and president indefinitely.
+A 2023 study found, using survey experiments, that there was not majority support among the Chinese public for removing the term limits.

 The President of Tajikistan was initially limited to one five-year term under the 1994 Constitution of Tajikistan.
 This was increased to one seven-year term in 1999 and to two seven-year terms in 2003.
 The term limit was reset for President Emomali Rahmon in 2006, and the term limit was abolished in 2016.

 The Prime Minister of Pakistan was limited to one five-year term until the limit was abolished in 2011.

 The King of Malaysia is subjected to a single five-year non-consecutive term, which rotates among the monarchs of Malaysia.
 This rule makes Malaysia among two constitutional monarchies in the world that is subjected to a term limit, the other being Andorra (with the President of France serving as one of its co-princes).
+In February 2026, the Constitution (Amendment) Bill 2026 was tabled to the Parliament of Malaysia, seeking to limit the Prime Minister's term in office to an aggregate total of 10 years.
+It however failed to secure two-third majority support at the lower house by merely two votes when it was put up for vote in March 2026.